galenframework/galen/README.md

 ```

-And here is a more advanced spec:
+And here is a more advanced specification:
 ```
 # example of using custom rules (functions)